findsamirks-commits/retail-demand-forecasting-api/README.md

    ```bash
    pip install fastapi uvicorn joblib pandas scikit-learn pydantic
    ```
 3. Run the FastAPI server using Uvicorn:
     ```bash
      uvicorn app:app --reload
     ```
 5. Test the API:
 Open your browser and navigate to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) to access the interactive Swagger UI and test your demand-forecasting model live!
+6. Open your computer's Terminal (Mac) or Command Prompt / VS Code Terminal (Windows), make sure you are inside this project folder, and paste the commands.

+**🎮 Mini Challenge for Learners:**

+Can you change window=3 in Step 1 to window=6?
+How does it change the rolling average?

+Open [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)[cite: 2], click on the POST /predict button, hit Try it out, and type in your own custom numbers for last month's sales to see what the AI predicts!